Amy Schneider wins a hard-fought ‘Jeopardy!’ tournament of champions

 NEW YORK (AP) — Forty-game winner Amy Schneider capped her big year by winning a hard-fought “Jeopardy!” tournament of champions in an episode that aired Monday.

-Schneider, a writer from Oakland, California, won three games in the tournament finals, narrowly beating Andrew He, a software developer from neighboring San Francisco, who won two games.
+Schneider, a Dayton, Ohio native who now lives in Oakland, California, won three games in the tournament finals, narrowly beating Andrew He, a software developer from neighboring San Francisco, who won two games.
 The third contestant, Sam Buttrey, was another Californian who won one game.

 Schneider had a 40-game winning streak earlier this year, the second longest in the game show’s history, which began when she defeated He.